efiens/blog.efiens.com/content/post/luibo/osx/_index.md

 projects: ["osx", "binary-format"]
 ---

 The following posts will introduce you to the binary format used by Apple, Mach-O. We first learn the basic format (1), then diving deeper into the import and export tables, and how the loader (dyld) binds these symbols (2).
 We continue to explore how Apple signs the binary (3) and how Apple prevents copying apps (4).

+I will keep the posts updated with what I've researched.
+Readers can see the list below for my current research target.

-And as a bonus, I introduce some methods to inject into the Mach-O binary by either modifying the binary or using tools such as Frida (5).
+- methods to inject into the Mach-O binary by either modifying the binary or using tools such as Frida (5).
+- Obj-C class-dump
+- Obj-C runtime
+- Swift and Obj-C and C
+- `__cstring` encryption (future work)

+Series index:

 1. [Overview of Mach-O binary](macho)
 2. [Mach-O linker information](linker-info)